tags: art

 Spiraling squares - compass and straight edge

-Algebra Number Sense Geometry Holidays and Annual Events Math and Art
+Algebra Number Sense Geometry Holidays Art

 Can you see the many spirals in this design?
 Students calculate the size of each increasing round of squares and consider what sort of spirals these must be.
 Work...